Kir-Antipov/packed-inventory/README.md

                 player.openHandledScreen(namedFactory);
             },

             Items.ENDER_CHEST
         );
     }
 }
 ```

-Note, that you are **not** limited to just opening a handled screen, you can literally do whatever you want with the provided inventory view.
+Note that you are **not** limited to just opening a handled screen; you can literally do whatever you want with the provided inventory view.

 #### Inventory Validation Failure Handlers

-*These names just keep getting longer and longer.* So, we can customize inventory view handling, but what about failure handling?
-Of course, you can tweak it too.
+So, we can customize inventory view handling, but what about failure handling?
+Of course, you can tweak that too.

 By default, errors are sent to the corresponding player's action bar, but you can change this behavior: